-SchoolTutoring Academy’s tutoring programs for Saugus students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Saugus, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Saugus Public Schools are composed of six schools and almost 2,900 students.
 There are four elementary schools with grades K-5, a middle school, and a high school.
 The district offers parents the choice of half- or full-day kindergarten for their children and has an early childhood center for pre-K students.
 The schools use Common Core Standards and Massachusetts Frameworks as a comprehensive plan for all subject-area learning.
 The district’s mission is for students to reach their full potential and be caring and productive citizens in a 21st century society.

 We currently cover the following Saugus-area school district: Saugus Public Schools.

 Educating Our Parents: Understanding the Saugus District Curriculum

 The district provides curriculum maps for each content area and grade level.
 The curriculum maps are broken down into units—each including the relevant state standards, learning objectives, essential questions, teacher resources, media and technology resources, activities, and assessments.
 All grade levels have transitioned to much different math instruction with the adoption of the Common Core State Standards—this includes the use of a new textbook in the elementary grades.

 In middle school, there is a focus on the Standards for Mathematical Practice, which are essential for student success in math.
 These standards include making sense of problems and being persistent in solving them, reasoning, constructing valid arguments and critiquing others, modeling with math in everyday situations, using mathematical tools strategically, being precise, and being able to describe mathematical thinking.